The Cheeky Monkey Media Blog

 The point of the app is to eliminate the need for little meetings that disrupt productivity and time within the workplace.
 Slack definitely does that, and more.
 It has become a place for like-minded community members to communicate with one another, share job postings, and current community events, and promote their own services.

 Recently my boyfriend messaged someone on the Kelowna Slack channel and boom, got an interview for a graphic design position.
 I mean… that’s pretty awesome.

 A Note of Caution: If there’s one thing I am, it is easily distracted.
 For those of you who share the same trait, proceed with caution when using Slack.
 Though I love the app, it can definitely interrupt productivity.

-Slack is priced from free to $12.50/month depending on the size of team and number of features required.
+Slack is priced from free to $12.50/month depending on the size of the team and the number of features required.

-I suppose this seems like the anti productivity tool, but I don’t use it for a distraction.
+I suppose this seems like an anti-productivity tool, but I don’t use it as a distraction.
 I use Medium as a creativity sparker.
 Much of my job entails writing, brainstorming, idea generation, and on-the-fly decisions.
-Without some sort of inspiration I would not be all that great at my job.
+Without some sort of inspiration, I would not be all that great at my job.